-The velocity and direction of the wind are the net result of the wind generating forces.
-The winds in the upper atmosphere, 2 - 3 km above the surface, are free from frictional effect of the surface and are controlled mainly by the pressure gradient and the Coriolis force.
-When isobars are straight and when there is no friction, the pressure gradient force is balanced by the Coriolis force and the resultant wind blows parallel to the isobar.
-This wind is known as the geostrophic wind (Figure 9.4).
+are the net result of the wind generating the upper atmosphere, 2 - 3 km above the from frictional effect of the surface and are the pressure gradient and the Coriolis force. straight and when there is no friction, the pressure gradient force is Coriolis force and the resultant wind blows This wind is known as the geostrophic wind .

-Figure 9.4: Geostropic Wind
+• Figure 10.4 : Geostrophic Wind

 The wind circulation around a low is called cyclonic circulation.
 Around a high it is called anti cyclonic circulation.
-The direction of winds around such systems changes according to their location in different hemispheres (Table 9.2).

-The wind circulation at the earth's surface around low and high on many occasions is closely related to the wind circulation at higher level.
+The direction of winds around such systems changes according to their location in different hemispheres (Table 10.2).
+The wind circulation at the earth's surface closely related to the wind circulation at higher level.
 Generally, over low pressure area the air will converge and rise.
-Over high pressure area the air will subside from above and diverge at the surface (Figure 9.5).
-Apart from convergence, some eddies, convection currents, orographic uplift and uplift along fronts cause the rising of air, which is essential for the formation of clouds and precipitation.
+Over high pressure area the air will subside from above and diverge at the surface (part from convergence, some eddies, convection currents, orographic uplift and uplift along fronts cause the rising of air, which is essential for the formation of clouds and precipitation.